RealImage/challenge2015/README.md

 ```

-## Run the executable by providing input
+## Run the executable by providing person urls as input
 ```
-$ degrees amitabh-bachchan robert-de-niro
+$ ./degrees amitabh-bachchan robert-de-niro
 ```

 ## Example of output